zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec17.md

 CDS and CDNSKEY record types are defined in [RFC 7344] and [RFC 8078].
 Both record types are optional in a zone.
 The objective of this test case is to verify that the CDNSKEY RRset is valid.
-This test case is only relevant if the zone has at least on CDNSKEY record.
+This test case is only relevant if the zone has at least one CDNSKEY record.
 For tests of the CDS, see test case [DNSSEC16].

 ## Scope